Teachers' Environment Network

 - Katrina Naish from A Fitting Connection (textile waste and recycling)

-- Rachel Sietzema, on dealing with environmental and climate-anxiety
+- Rachel Sietzema, a psychologist who spoke on environmental and climate-anxiety

 Attendance at TEN meetings can be counted towards teachers' Professional Development requirements for VIT registration.